vitessio/website/content/en/docs/user-guides/vertical-split.md

 ---

 {{< warning >}}
-In Vitess 6, Vertical Split became obsolete with the introduction of [Table Migration](../table-migration/)!
-It is recommended to skip this guide, and continue on with the [Table Migration user guide](../table-migration) instead.
+In Vitess 6, Vertical Split became obsolete with the introduction of Table Migration!
+It is recommended to skip this guide, and continue on with the [table migration user guide](../table-migration) instead.
 {{< /warning >}}

 {{< info >}}